Download eBooks & Wiring Diagrams (FREE)

 No problem when one panel breaks down | If one of your panels malfunctions, it does not hinder the solar production from your other panels.

-More efficient in partial shade | Though partial shading is still detrimental to harvesting solar energy, parallels wired in parallel are more efficient at producing power than those wired in series.
+More efficient in partial shade | Though partial shading is still detrimental to harvesting solar energy, solar panels wired in parallel are more efficient at producing power than those wired in series.

 Cons

-More components are needed | To wire panels in parallel you’ll need branch connectors and – maybe – solar fuses.
+More components are needed | To wire panels in parallel, you’ll need branch connectors and possibly solar fuses.
 Read our solar fuse article to learn more if you’ll need them.

 Thicker wires, maybe | Since amps are added up in parallel connections, you might need to purchase thicker wires.
 But this depends on the overall wattage of your solar array.
 Check out our solar wire sizing guide to learn more.

-Which Solar Panel Connection Type Is Best For Camper Vans & RVs?
+Which Solar Panel Connection Type Is Best for Camper Vans & RVs?

 Ford Transit camper van with girl sitting in sliding door